There are carbs galore from our green garden in mid-summer; should we be avoiding them?

 More specifically, it’s the refined carbs that do the damage.
 Beets and cane are good; sugar is bad.
-Corn is fantastic; super mealie-meal is awful.
+Corn is fantastic; super refined mealie-meal is awful.
 Wheat is a wonder food; cake flour is the great deceiver.
 Potatoes from cold storage make you fat; even diabetics can enjoy new spuds in moderation.

 From our green garden we have an abundance of food right now that the followers of ketogenic diets think we should shun.
 As always you have to read the fine print; there are difficulties with carbs but oversimplification of the issues is not helpful.
 We avoid whole grains and legumes because of their starch content at our peril, in my opinion.

 But there are issues with carbs that we do need to clearly understand.
 In a morbidly obese world, with the great majority of those suffering and dying are from “non-communicable diseases.”
 Those are the ones mostly that are killing us; heart conditions, stroke and diabetes.

 Right now we are faced with a glut of healthy carbs at our green home, and it’s making me stop and consider.
 I have come to the conclusion that those who stress no more than one at a meal are probably spot on.
 If I have wholegrain mealiemeal for breakfast and Eggs Hilton on toast, I feel bloated.

 A mealie and a slice of wholegrain bread for lunch is just too much.
 New potatoes and a pudding for supper is over the top.
-The other option, a good one, is half a helping of each.
+The other option, a good one, is half a helping of each; reduce the glycemic load.